ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   search_key
     The name used to display information for all consoles with the specified key.

-    Use the MVS command :literal:`DISPLAY CONSOLES,KEY` to view consoles by this key.
+    Use the MVS command ``DISPLAY CONSOLES,KEY`` to view consoles by this key.

     Length must be between 1 and 8 characters.

-    To remove this field from the profile, set :emphasis:`search\_key=""`.
+    To remove this field from the profile, set *search_key=""*.

-    This option is mutually exclusive with :emphasis:`operator.delete`.
+    This option is mutually exclusive with *operator.delete*.

     | **required**: False
     | **type**: str

   migration_id
-    Whether a 1\-byte migration ID should be assigned to this console.
+    Whether a 1-byte migration ID should be assigned to this console.

-    :literal:`yes` \- Assigns a migration ID to the console (MIGID).
+    ``yes`` - Assigns a migration ID to the console (MIGID).

-    :literal:`no` \- Explicitly sets the console to not have a migration ID.
+    ``no`` - Explicitly sets the console to not have a migration ID.

-    :literal:`delete` \- Removes the migration ID parameter from the profile (NOMIGID).
+    ``delete`` - Removes the migration ID parameter from the profile (NOMIGID).

-    This option is mutually exclusive with :emphasis:`operator.delete`.
+    This option is mutually exclusive with *operator.delete*.

     | **required**: False
     | **type**: str